aaronbloomfield/ics/hws/hw-crypto-currency.md

   look [here](https://gist.github.com/dmydlarz/32c58f537bb7e0ab9ebf)
-  for how to handle RSA in Java, and see the [MessageDigest class](https://docs.oracle.com/javase/8/docs/api/java/security/MessageDigest.html) for SHA.
+  for how to handle RSA in Java, and see the [MessageDigest class](https://docs.oracle.com/javase/8/docs/api/java/security/MessageDigest.html) for SHA (and the example [here](https://www.baeldung.com/sha-256-hashing-java)).
+  An example about how to sign a message can be found [here](https://niels.nu/blog/2016/java-rsa.html).
   The Java version on the submission server is 1.8.
 - C/C++: Boost is installed, as well as the openssl library.
 There are many great things about C and C++, but we think this will give you a real headache if you try to implement it in C or C++.